The Jennifer Aniston Salad is fresh, crunchy, and packed with plant-based protein. Enjoy this light, gluten free salad as a healthy lunch or dinner.

 How to Make the Jennifer Aniston Salad

-Start by cooking quinoa in chicken or vegetable stock until tender.
-Bring the stock to a boil in a pot then add the dry quinoa, turn the heat down, and then cover and simmer until the quinoa is tender and the stock has been absorbed, about 15 minutes.
-The cooking process is very similar to cooking rice.
-You’ll know the quinoa is done when it “pops” into what look like tiny little springs.
-The texture is so great.
+Bring chicken or vegetable broth or stock to a boil in a small pot then add the dry quinoa, turn the heat down, and then cover and simmer until the quinoa is tender and the stock has been absorbed, about 15 minutes.
+Fluff the quinoa with a fork.

 Scoop the quinoa into a storage dish or large bowl with a lid to cool before placing into the refrigerator to chill completely.
-I usually do this a day ahead of time.

 Once the quinoa is chilled, add all your goodies.
 We’ve got canned chickpeas that have been drained and rinsed, chopped pistachios, crumbled feta cheese, diced cucumber, and minced red onion.